 1. How to determine:

 a.
-If flying and claiming mileage to airport, per diem begins with SLC departing flight time and ends with flight arrival time back in SLC.
+If flying and claiming mileage to airport, per diem begins two hours before SLC departing flight time and ends two hours after flight arrival time back in SLC.

 c.
-If the traveler drives a motor pool vehicle, per diem begins when they leave on their trip and ends upon their return.
+If the traveler drives a University vehicle, per diem begins when traveler leaves on trip and ends upon return as documented by travel itinerary.

 d.
 If the circumstances do not meet any of the above, contact the Purchasing Office.